 Request a copy if one is available and be sure to review and understand the terms before signing the agreement.

-- Managing paperwork related to craft consignment selling can take up a surprising amount of time, so setting up an efficient system from the outset will be extremely helpful and allow you to use your time more efficiently.
+Managing paperwork related to craft consignment selling can take up a surprising amount of time, so setting up an efficient system from the outset will be extremely helpful and allow you to use your time more efficiently.

 Someone who makes unique baby products may provide a seminar for new moms that provides valuable information on some aspect of parenting which can be related back to the product.